Can Weight Loss Before Total Knee Arthroplasty Help?

 Losing 10 or less pounds before surgery made no difference in operative time, length of stay, the need for discharge to a rehab facility, or post-operative functional improvement.
 However, the preoperative loss of 20 pounds or more showed benefits: It lowered the odds of discharge to a rehab facility, and was associated with a shortened length of stay.
 There were, however, no significant differences in surgery times or functional improvements for those who lost 20-plus pounds.

 A longer stay in the hospital or discharge to a rehab facility is a driver of higher costs in primary total knee arthroplasty.
 Preoperative weight loss may reduce overall costs.
 The need for Discharge to a rehab facility is also correlated with an increased rate of post-operative infection.
-In the future, this study could help surgeons target a specific level of weight loss prior to TKA, for their patients to improve outcomes.
+In the future, this study could help surgeons target a specific level of weight loss prior to TKA, for their patients to improve knee surgical outcomes.

 Dr. Stickney, a Kirkland orthopedic surgeon, is an expert in total and partial knee arthroplasty, exercise and health, and more.